wendyyh/Interactive-Lab-Hub/Lab 1/README.md

 ![Storyboard #7: Stress Ball](stressball_storyboard.jpg)

 ### Feedback
-During the lab, we mainly focused on exploring Tinkerbell and brainstorming potential ideas together.
+During the lab, we mainly focused on exploring Tinkerbelle and brainstorming potential ideas together.
 Thus, we did not get a chance to gather feedback from classmates.
 We asked some friends later, they felt that the **Healthy Chair** idea was the most attractive product they would like to use if it became real.

 ## Part B. Act out the Interaction